Londonistan: Origin of the term

 The mid- to late 1990s were the years when Britain's capital earned the sobriquet of "Londonistan," a title provided by French officials infuriated at the growing presence of Islamist radicals in London and the failure of British authorities to do anything about it. [...]
 Raids in France and Belgium had produced phone and fax numbers linked to the United Kingdom, and names of suspects were passed on.
 Some French officials believe that if more had been done by Britain at the time, the network behind the summer of 1995 bombings might have been broken up and the attacks prevented.

 The bombings and attempted bombings, mostly in the French capital of Paris, in the summer and autumn of 1995 by Armed Islamic Group (GIA), killed eight people and injured more than 100.
 The French observed that a number of Muslim radicals from London had connections to these bombings.
-Around 1995, the French intelligence had coined the term "Londonistan" for the city of London.
+Around 1995, French intelligence coined the term "Londonistan" for the city of London.

 According to critics, the UK's "deep tradition of civil liberties and protection of political activists" led to the country becoming "a crossroads for would-be terrorists" for a decade after the mid-1990s.
 The Islamists used London "as a home base" to "raise money, recruit members and draw inspiration from the militant messages."
 The UK Government's perceived unwillingness to prosecute or extradite terrorist suspects provoked tensions with countries in which terrorist attacks occurred.
 Allegations of a British policy of appeasement of Islamists were made and denied by members of the British Government who debated the issue.

 Late 1980s onwards

-In March 2020 Jonathan Evans, Former Director General, MI5 gave an interview and commented on Londonistan: 'There are various conspiracy theories about the Londonistan period including the notion that Her Majesty’s Government (HMG) in some way gave a free pass to the terrorist sympathizers in the U.K. on the basis that they would not attack us.
+In March 2020, Jonathan Evans, Former Director General, MI5 gave an interview and commented on Londonistan: 'There are various conspiracy theories about the Londonistan period including the notion that Her Majesty’s Government (HMG) in some way gave a free pass to the terrorist sympathizers in the U.K. on the basis that they would not attack us.
 This is a complete fabrication.
 The problem was that we didn’t actually know what was going on because we were not looking.
 There was all sorts of stuff going on that we just were not aware of.
 It was not that we were deliberately turning a blind eye, just that we had not noticed'.

 The term has been linked to the similar Islamophobic conspiracy theory of Eurabia.